shermansjliu/uoft-team-finder/README.md

 ![image-20201109160418699](README.assets/image-20201109160418699.png)

 - User can search for a particular course by using the search bar.
 The search result will be dynamically updated when use types.
-- There are three buttons on the sidebar
+- There are four buttons on the sidebar
+  1. prompts a modal to create a team
-  - First one goes to the profile page of this user
+  2. Navigates to the user's profile page
-  - Second one goes to the home page which is this page
+  3. Goes to the home page which is this page
-  - Third one Log this user out, and goes to login page
+  4. Log this user out, and goes to login page
 - Click on any course go to the Team page where you can find a team and join them.

-## Teams View (User) path: `/Course`
+### Course View (User) path: `/Course`

 ![image-20201109160813461](README.assets/image-20201109160813461.png)

-- Those are the teams in course csc236
+- Teams of a paritcular course.
+E.g CSC236
-- Each card represent a team, and their team logo and title are displayed on the card
+- Each card represent a team, and their team logo and name are displayed on the card
-- Click the title of the card to see the detail of this team.
-- A user can create a Team
+- Each card can be clicked into so that a user can view or join a team if there is space

 ### Single Team View (TeamLeader) path `/Team`